vadim-miller2/book-test1/pages/ch_app_test.md

 `CAFQAMap NCBIQA /opt/machine/httpd/public/conf/ncbiqa.mapping`

-The directive above defines the NCBIQA cookie which triggers names substitutions found in the <span class="nctnt ncbi-path">/opt/machine/httpd/public/conf/ncbiqa.mapping</span> file.
+The directive above defines the NCBIQA cookie which triggers names substitutions found in the `/opt/machine/httpd/public/conf/ncbiqa.mapping` file.

 To set the cookie the user can visit the following link: